lsst-dm/dmtn-237/index.rst

 better control over the UI interactions.

 The navigator is deployed via `phalanx <https://github.com/lsst-sqre/phalanx>`__, and can be enabled on any phalanx site where a butler repo is available.
+On sites where it is enabled, it is available at `/plot-navigator`.
 A plot-navigator instance can only serve data from a single Butler repo; there is not currently any functionality to allow users to select between multiple available repos.

 Future Steps
 ============